DZAR

-DZAR (1026 AM) Sonshine Radio is a radio station owned and operated by Sonshine Media Network International thru Swara Sug Media Corporation in the Philippines.
-Along with its co-flagship DXRD 711 Davao, it is the flagship station of the Sonshine Radio network.
-The station's studio is located on the 3rd Floor, ACQ Tower (formerly Jacinta Building I/NBC Tower), Santa Rita St. cor.
+DZAR (1026 AM) Sonshine Radio was a radio station owned and operated by Swara Sug Media Corporation in the Philippines.
+The station's studio was located at the 3rd Floor, ACQ Tower (formerly Jacinta Building I/NBC Tower), Santa Rita St. cor.
 EDSA, Brgy.
-Guadalupe Nuevo, Makati, and its transmitter is located along M. Sioson St., Brgy.
-Dampalit, Malabon.
-This station operates Monday to Saturday from 4:00 AM to 12:00 MN and Sunday from 5:00 AM to 12:00 MN.
+Guadalupe Nuevo, Makati City, Metro Manila and its transmitter was located along M. Sioson St., Brgy.
+Dampalit, Malabon City, Metro Manila.

 History

+1972–1987: DZXX/DWXX

-The station was established in August 1972 under the ownership of Hypersonic Broadcasting Center.
-It carried the call letters DZXX under 1000 kHz.
+The station was established in August 1972 under the ownership of Republic Broadcasting System (now GMA Network).
+It carried the callsign DZXX when it was broadcasting on 1000 kHz.
 However, it closed shop by the time Martial Law was declared.
-On February 1, 1973, it went back on the air.
-In 1975, it changed its call letters to DWXX (Double X) and switched to a news and music format.
+On February 1, 1973, it went back on the air, this time under the ownership of Hypersonic Broadcasting Center.
+In 1975, it changed its callsign to DWXX (Double X) and switched to a news and music format.
 DWXX closed shop on April 15, 1987.

+1987–1998: DZAM Radyo Commando

-On May 10, 1987, Nation Broadcasting Corporation took over the frequency under the call letters DZAM, later known as DZAM Radyo Commando.
-During that period, the station operated with 10 kW output, and it featured a uniform network type full-service format (a.k.a.
+On May 10, 1987, Nation Broadcasting Corporation took over the frequency under the callsign DZAM, later known as DZAM Radyo Commando.
+During that period, the station operated with 10 kW output, and it featured a uniform network-type full-service format (a.k.a.
 TV-on-radio format), consisting of news, and well-balanced mix of talk, music and entertainment programming for listeners of all ages; the live coverage of PBA games were also aired here during that time.

+1998–2005: DZAR Angel Radyo

 In 1998, after NBC was acquired by PLDT's MediaQuest Holdings from the consortium led by the Yabut family and real estate magnate Manny Villar, DZAM later changed its callsign as DZAR and relaunched as Angel Radyo, with an upgraded 25 kW signal, followed by the switch to news and talkback format.
 Some of the personalities who worked for Angel Radyo were TV personalities Boy Abunda, Ricky Carandang, TG Kintanar, Gerry Geronimo, Angelique Lazo, Bernadette Sembrano, Gina dela Vega-Cruz, showbiz columnist Jobert Sucaldito, columnist Rina Jimenez-David, Fernan Emberga, Noli Eala and Tim Orbos.